XulaiJiang/iTunes-Game-Review/README.md

 This is an end-to-end research of implementing data scraper, managing relational database storage, and NLP pipeline for sentimental analysis.

 Demo is presented in [notebook](https://github.com/XulaiJiang/iTunes-Game-Review/blob/main/final_project.ipynb).
-Video presentation expected in May 2021.